AtomLinter/linter-julia/README.md

 * By default linter-julia uses Juno's `julia`
 * You can give a path to the `julia` executable that you want to use for Linting
-* You can set to ignore the messages you don't need
+* You can ignore the messages you don't need

 [Issues](https://github.com/AtomLinter/linter-julia/issues) and [pull requests] (https://github.com/AtomLinter/linter-julia/pulls) are welcome.